regosen/gamelan_sequencer/README.md

 ## Introduction

-PROBLEM: western scores and MIDI files aren't well suited for composing and playing pieces for a gamelan ensemble.
+PROBLEM: Western scores and MIDI files aren't well suited for composing and playing pieces for a gamelan ensemble.

-SOLUTION: I decided to write my own format inspired by Kepatihan, as well as a corresponding sequencer script in Python.
-When provided with instrument samples, the script turns a score into a recording.
+SOLUTION: Gamelan Sequencer uses a gamelan-friendly Kepatihan-inspired score format.
+When provided with instrument samples and a score, the provided Python script generates a recording of the music.

 I was fortunate to find online samples of the UC Davis Gamelan Ensemble, recorded for ketuk-ketik.com by Elisa Hough, and with permission I'm using said samples to seed this system.